 - Age: Your HbA1c levels could rise organically as you get older.

-- Pregnancy: Your HbA1c might be rather low, especially in the second and third trimesters.
+- Pregnancy: Your HbA1c might be low, especially in the second and third trimesters.
 Women with gestational diabetes should, nonetheless, monitor their levels.

-- Medical Conditions: Your HbA1c findings may be affected by some medical disorders including anemia or kidney disease.
+- Medical Conditions: Your HbA1c findings may be affected by some medical disorders, including anemia or kidney disease.

 - Medications: Your HbA1c may be affected by some medications, particularly diabetes drugs or steroids.